Meet Israel's pioneering female winemaker

 She noticed the way that many consumers, particularly women, would come to a wine tasting and immediately apologize for not knowing anything about wine or for not having tried many different kinds.

-Others felt intimidated and would get nervous about ordering the "wrong" wine.
+Others felt self-conscious and would get nervous about ordering the "wrong" wine.

 That made Saslove begin considering a transition in her career, as not just a winemaker but as a wine evangelist.

-After relocating to Tel Aviv, Saslove opened Tasting Room in the trendy Sarona neighborhood, giving people a chance to sample different wines, learn about different vintages and experiment with food pairings.
+Her family sold their winery, and Saslove relocated to Tel Aviv, where opened Tasting Room in the trendy Sarona neighborhood, giving people a chance to sample different wines, learn about different vintages and experiment with food pairings.

 Now, she has become a sort of Israeli wine ambassador, traveling the world on behalf of her homeland and encouraging people around the world to try some of the best wines coming out of Israel.